direnv/direnv/man/direnv.1.md

 things.

-Exporting variables by hand is a bit repetitive so direnv provides a set of utility functions that are made available in the context of the ".envrc" file.
+Exporting variables by hand is a bit repetitive so direnv provides a set of utility functions that are made available in the context of the `.envrc` file.
 Check the direnv-stdlib(1) man page for more details.
 You can also define your own extensions inside a "~/.direnvrc" file.